paytonkennedy1999/RealtyBot/replit.md

-# Real Estate Property Website
+# Railey Realty Chatbot Website

 ## Overview

-This is a modern real estate property website built with React, TypeScript, and Express.js.
-The application features a property listing interface with an integrated chatbot for lead generation and customer engagement.
-It uses a full-stack architecture with a PostgreSQL database and includes a comprehensive UI component library based on shadcn/ui.
+This is a modern real estate chatbot website built for Railey Realty, specializing in Deep Creek Lake and Garrett County, Maryland properties.
+The application integrates live property data from Railey.com and features an intelligent chatbot for lead generation and customer engagement.
+Built with React, TypeScript, and Express.js, it provides an authentic real estate experience with actual market data.

 ## User Preferences